Benji12358/PyFast/README.md

 ## Installation

-To use PyFast, you just need to clone this repository.
+To install PyFast, you just need to clone this repository.

 ## Usage